Willie Wilkin

-Wilbur Byrne "Wee Willie" Wilkin (April 20, 1916 – May 16, 1973) was an American football offensive tackle in the National Football League (NFL) for the Washington Redskins.
+Wilbur Byrne "Wee Willie" Wilkin (April 20, 1916 – May 16, 1973) was an American professional football tackle in the National Football League (NFL) for the Washington Redskins.
 Wilkin also played in the All-America Football Conference (AAFC) for the Chicago Rockets.
 He attended St. Mary's College of California.

 Early life

 Born in Bingham Canyon, Utah, Wilkin attended Springville High School, where he played football, basketball, and track and field.

 College career

 Wilkin played college football at Saint Mary's College in Moraga, California, graduating in 1938.
 He was inducted into the Gaels' Athletic Hall of Fame in 1973.
 After college, Wilkin briefly worked in a silver mine in Mexico.

 NFL

 Wilkin signed with the Washington Redskins of the National Football League in 1938, and played through 1943.
 During that span, he played in three NFL Championship games, winning the 1942 NFL Championship Game.
-He also scored the only touchdown of his career in 1942, off of a blocked punt in a win over the Cleveland Rams.
+He also scored the only touchdown of his career off of a blocked punt in a 33–14 win over the Cleveland Rams in Week 5 of the 1942 season.